Manage the Pathogen

 Mohler, C. L., and S. E. Johnson, eds.
 Crop Rotation on Organic Farms: A Planning Manual.
 Ithaca: Natural Resource Agricultural and Engineering Service (NRAES) Cooperative Extension, 2009.

 New York State IPM and Cornell University.
 Organic Production Guides.

 Reiners, S., and C. H. Petzoldt, eds.
 Integrated Crop and Pest Management Guidelines for Commercial Vegetable Production.
 Ithaca: Cornell Cooperative Extension, 2005.

-Prepared by S. Tianna DuPont, sustainable agriculture educator, Penn State Extension, and Beth Krueger Gugino, Penn State Department of Plant Pathology.
+Prepared by S. Tianna DuPont, former sustainable agriculture educator, Penn State Extension, and Beth Krueger Gugino, Penn State Department of Plant Pathology.
 Reviewed by Emelie Swackhamer, Penn State Extension, and Lee Rinehart, Pennsylvania Certified Organic.